Blevs/react-xylophone/README.md

 * [ ] Make the `Replay` button replay all previously played notes.
 * [ ] Make the `Clear` button clear previously played notes.
 * [ ] Use CSS to make your xylophone look like a xylophone.
+* [ ] Record the relative times notes are played and use that during playback.
+* [ ] Use scss mixins to make different styles for each note to reduce repeating yourself.

 ## Further Ideas

-* [ ] Record the relative times notes are played and use that during playback.
-* [ ] Use scss mixins to make different styles for each note.
 * [ ] Use inline styles to make the note styles.
-For example, but adding more properties to the notes objects (like color), or using math to calculate height based on index.
+For example, by adding more properties to the notes objects (like color), and/or using math to calculate height based on index.
 * [ ] Add keyboard shortcuts.
 * [ ] Make a soundboard application.